kanboard/documentation/source/admin_guide/ldap_authentication.rst

 -  You can switch SELinux to the permissive mode or disable it (not recommended)
--  You can allow all network connections, by example ``setsebool -P httpd_can_network_connect=1`` or have a more restrictive rule
+-  You can allow all network connections, for example ``setsebool -P httpd_can_network_connect=1`` or have a more restrictive rule